 Effective January 1, 2006, the Company adopted SFAS No. 123R using the modified prospective transition method.
 The Company applied the transition method in calculating its pool of excess tax benefits available to absorb future tax deficiencies as provided by FSP FAS 123(R)-3, "Transition Election Related to Accounting for the Tax Effects of Share-Based Payment Awards."
-Adoption of SFAS No. 123R decreased net income by \$1.4 million, or \$0.01 per Loews common share.
+Adoption of SFAS No. 123R decreased net income attributable to Loews common stock by \$1.6 million and \$3.0 million, or \$0.00 and \$0.01 per Loews common share for the three and six months ended June 30, 2006.
+Net income attributable to Carolina Group stock decreased by \$0.1 million for the three and six months ended June 30, 2006.
 There was no impact per Carolina Group share.
 Several of the Company's subsidiaries also maintain their own stock option plans.
 The amounts reported above include the Company's share of expense related to its subsidiaries' plans as well.

 Prior to the adoption of SFAS No. 123R, the Company elected to follow Accounting Principles Board Opinion ("APB") No. 25, "Accounting for Stock Issued to Employees" and related interpretations in accounting for its employee stock options and awards.
 Under APB No. 25, no compensation expense was recognized when the exercise prices of options equaled the fair value (market price) of the underlying stock on the date of grant.
 SFAS No. 123, "Accounting for Stock-Based Compensation," required the Company to disclose pro forma information regarding option grants made to its employees.
 SFAS No. 123 specified certain valuation techniques that produced estimated compensation charges for purposes of valuing stock option grants.
 These amounts were not included in the Company's Consolidated Condensed Statements of Income, in accordance with APB No. 25.
 The pro forma effect of applying SFAS No. 123 included the Company's share of expense related to its subsidiaries' plans as well.
-The Company's pro forma net income and the related basic and diluted net income per Loews common and Carolina Group shares was as follows:
+The pro forma net income attributable to Loews common stock was reduced by \$1.3 million and \$2.6 million, or less than \$0.01 per share of Loews common stock for the three and six months ended June 30, 2005.
+The pro forma net income attributable to Carolina Group stock was reduced by \$0.1 million, or less than \$0.01 per share of Carolina Group stock for the three and six months ended June 30, 2005.